NMSU-ISA/LTVsystems/docs/src/stationaryDirectionSource/stationaryDirSource.md

 ### Scenario Assumptions

 * single stationary directional source with time-varying beam center
-* single stationary directional receiver at the same location as source
+* single stationary directional receiver
 * multiple stationary ideal point reflectors
 * the source emits multiple impulses

-For scenario D, we provided the position of the directional source $𝐩ₛ$, the directional receiver's position $𝐩ᵣ$ where $𝐩ₛ=𝐩ᵣ$, with time-varying beam center $𝐛(t)$, multiple stationary reflectors say N and the transmitted signal, $p(t)$.
+For scenario D, we provided the position of the directional source $𝐩ₛ$, the directional receiver's position $𝐩ᵣ$, with time-varying beam center $𝐛(t)$, multiple stationary reflectors say N and the transmitted signal, $p(t)$.

 Now the expression for the reflector function is given by